eduardofischermath/homemade_financial_instruments/ISSUES.md

 Another functionality could be try to make the best representation possible conditioned to setting a limit for the number of columns (i. e. number of chars in each string of the box).

-The goal is to prepare good (and personalizable) boxes from dicts, and use them when printing a tree (in particular a FrozenBinaryTreeOfDicts).

 ## ISSUE #0026py OPEN